NateVanArendonk/NateVanArendonk/README.md

 Checkout some of these projects I've spun up:

-- [The Windline](https://thewindline.com/) - Wind forecasting app for the Salish Sea focused on wind sports and optimizing time on the water.
+- [The Windline](https://thewindline.com/) - Wind forecasting app for the Salish Sea focused on wind sports and maximizing time on the water.
-- [Sail Selector](https://www.sailselector.com/) - Web app to help wing foilers find the optimal range for winging given their weight and a gear size.
+- [Sail Selector](https://www.sailselector.com/) - Web app to help wing foilers find the optimal range for winging given their weight and gear size.

 ## Get in Touch